Enhanced Fort Benning, McKenna Urban Operations Training Site

 In the following set of images, you can compare photographs of the actual McKenna site on the left with VRSG simulated view on the right.
 The models of buildings and other structures are photorealistic; the models were textured from a set of photographs of the McKenna training area.

 MetaVR’s virtual McKenna MOUT site at Fort Benning is available as part of the Southeast US region of CONUS++ 3D terrain, available to MetaVR customers who are on active VRSG software maintenance and are US Government agencies or contractors (for official use only).
 For US-domestic use only, not available for export.
-The terrain is provided in MetaVR's round-earth terrain format and will only run with a valid VRSG version 6.0 or greater software license with valid software maintenance through June 30, 2016.
+The terrain is provided in MetaVR's round-earth terrain format and will only run with a valid VRSG version 6.0 or greater software license with active software maintenance.